 Julia Chacón Flamenco Theatre

-Julia was named a Master Artist by New Mexico Arts, a division of the Department of Cultural Affairs of New Mexico, and awarded a Folk Art Grant to share her experience with a young apprentice.
-She was listed various times in Phoenix Magazine’s Monthly Top Ten for her concerts; has a current article out with VoyagePhoenix; had a five page spread in Images Arizona Magazine in 2017, and her events listed in the top picks of Scottsdale Magazine and the New Times “Things to Do.”
+Julia was named a Master Artist and awarded a Folk Art Grant by New Mexico Arts, a division of the Department of Cultural Affairs of New Mexico.
+Recent press includes Phoenix Magazine’s Monthly Top Ten, an interviewed by VoyagePhoenix; a five page spread in Images Arizona Magazine, and events listed in the top picks of Scottsdale Magazine and the New Times “Things to Do.”

-Julia has executed flamenco arts education programs at 11 schools across three Valley districts and instructs over 60 students weekly, aged three to sixty-five.
-She is former lead teaching artist and co-author of “Project Olé,” curriculum; an arts education program with programming throughout the five Burroughs of New York and across the state of North Carolina.
+Julia has executed flamenco arts education programs at schools across the Phoenix Valley districts and instructs students of all ages in the private sector.
+She is former lead teaching artist for “Project Olé,” where where she helped develop curriculum for arts education programming implemented throughout the five Burroughs of New York and across the state of North Carolina.